mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 14:59:20.741 [DefaultDispatcher-worker-1 @coroutine#2] INFO CoroutinesPlayground - Boiling water
 ```

-In the above example, the `DefaultDispatcher-worker-1` represents the name of the thread executing the coroutine called `coroutine#2`.
+In the above example, the `DefaultDispatcher-worker-1` represents the thread's name.
+The `coroutine` string is the default coroutine name, whereas the `#2` string represents the identifier.

 ## 2. Why Coroutines?

 The first question that comes to mind is: why should we use coroutines?
 The answer is simple: coroutines are a powerful tool for asynchronous programming.
 Someone could argue that we already have the `Thread` abstraction in the JVM ecosystem that model an asynchronous computation.
-However, threads, that the JVM maps directly on OS threads, are really heavy.
+However, threads that the JVM maps directly on OS threads are heavy.
 For every thread, the OS must allocate a lot of context information on the stack.
-Moreover, every time a computation reaches a blocking operation, the underneath thread is suspended, and the JVM must load the context of another thread.
-This is a very expensive operation, and it's the reason why we should avoid blocking operations in our code.
+Moreover, every time a computation reaches a blocking operation, the underneath thread is paused, and the JVM must load the context of another thread.
+The context switch is costly, so we should avoid blocking operations in our code.

 On the other end, as we will see, coroutines are very lightweight.
-They are not mapped directly on OS threads, but are mapper at user level, with simple objects called _continuations_.
-Switching between coroutines does not require the OS to load the context of another thread, but it's just a matter of switching the reference to the continuation object.
+They are not mapped directly on OS threads but at the user level, with simple objects called _continuations_.
+Switching between coroutines does not require the OS to load another thread's context but to switch the reference to the continuation object.

-Another good reason to adopt coroutines is that they are a way to write asynchronous code in a synchronous way.
+Another good reason to adopt coroutines is that they are a way to write asynchronous code in a synchronous fashion.

-A first attempt in writing asynchronous code in a synchronous way is to use callbacks.
+In the first attempt, we can use callbacks.
 However, callbacks are not very elegant, and they are not composable.
-Moreover, they are not very easy to reason about.
-In fact, it's easy to end up in a callback hell, where the code is very hard to read and to maintain:
+Moreover, they are not very easy to reason about them.
+It's easy to end up in a callback hell, where the code is tough to read and maintain:

 ```kotlin
 a(aInput) { resultFromA ->